subugoe/TwigSpreadsheetBundle/README.md

 This Symfony bundle integrates PhpSpreadsheet into Symfony using Twig.

+!!!
+This repository is a continuation of the original TwigSpreadsheetBundle. !!!

+A list of differences from the original TwigSpreadsheetBundle:
+- added support for Symfony 5 and Twig 3
+- removed RequestListener.php
+- removed functional tests for controller functionality

 ## Features

  * Easy to use Twig integration including ``macro`` and ``include`` support